iyildiz/java2kotlin/README.md

     - Generic type arguments are always converted to `Integer` wrapper type.
     - Kotlin `Array<Int>` is converted to Java `Integer[]`. `IntArray` class will generate `int[]`
 - Kotlin String is converted to `java.lang.String`.
 It modifies the String Api
-    - Some of the confusing methods are hidden
+    - Some confusing methods are hidden
     - `replaceAll` in Java accepts regex parameters as String.
 Kotlin String uses `replace` with String and Regex object parameters
 - `Any` is the super type of all nun nullable types and is converted to `java.lang.Object`
 - Kotlin `Function types` are replaced with **corresponding interfaces** if they are **not inlined**